izzypt/AWS_cloud_practicioner/README.md

 # AWS_cloud_practicioner

-The AWS Certified Cloud Practitioner certificate is an entry-level certification offered by Amazon Web Services (AWS) designed for individuals who want to build a foundational understanding of the AWS Cloud.
+The AWS Certified Cloud Practitioner certificate is an entry-level certification "offered" (100$) by Amazon Web Services (AWS) designed for individuals who want to build a foundational understanding of the AWS Cloud.

 It’s a great first step for anyone considering a career in cloud computing or seeking to understand how AWS works in the broader context of IT and business.